russell-n/theape/ape/interface/arguments.rst

 .. _argument-clinic:

 This is the module that builds the command-line interface for the Ape.
 It uses the python `argparse <http://docs.python.org/2/library/argparse.html>`_ module.
+In particular it uses the :ref:`UbootKommandant <uboot-kommandant>` to provide methods for the ArgParser's `sub-command <http://docs.python.org/2.7/library/argparse.html#sub-commands>`_ interface.

+.. superfluous '

 .. uml::